samedicorp/dude/README.md

 These have been automatically generated from the raw data, and will be updated whenever it is.

+Each schematic uses one or more ingredients, and produces one or more products.
+All the data for each product is repeated everywhere that it appears in the raw index, which is not very efficient.

+A compact index has therefore been generated, which only refers to each product using its unique identifier and quantity.
+To accompany this, the product data has been extracted into its own file.
+If a product is produced by more than one schematic (eg as a side-effect of another schematic), it is linked only to the schematic where it is the first output.

 ### Data Files

 ```